 These moments barely scratch the surface of how we lived on a regular basis.
 Over the course of time, some of our animals did not survive.
 Others were terribly injured.
 Our children were suffering severely.
 Our grandchildren stopped coming over as a safety precaution.
 My husband and I were hit, bit, and beaten with anything within reach.

 Over the years with Ella in our home, we had done everything we could to find help.
 We implemented every tool and therapy suggested to us by teams of therapists and psychiatrists to no avail.

 We had alarms and security cameras everywhere in our home and walked on eggshells in anticipation of Ella’s next rage—the next round of screaming and punches in the wall, at the very least.

 I always dreaded the look in my then 11-year-old son’s eyes when I told him to get himself and Laila to safety.
 I saw the sadness, the conflict.
 He wanted to stay and keep me safe.
 But that was not his job.

 I now realize it wasn’t my job either.

-Yet, that is what was expected of me.
+Yet, due to lack of other resources, that is what was expected of us.

 I knew we were truly sunk in a sad, scary, disconnected-from-reality system when staff from various entities—community-based programs, psychiatric hospitals, residential treatment centers, and social services—bristled when I said my daughter was manipulative.
-They were far more concerned with correcting our language about Ella’s disorder than with her fixation on physically harming her sister (photo below).
+They were far more concerned with correcting our language about Ella’s disorder than with her fixation on physically harming our family, her little sister in particular.